Flat topology and its dual aspects: The flat topology

 In the Appendix we shall give another interesting proof to the quasi-compactness of $\Sp(R)$ without using the flat or Zariski topologies.\\

 \begin{lemma} Let $J$ be a proper regular ideal of $R$.
-Then $J$ is a max-regular ideal of $R$ if and only if $R/J$ has only the trivial idempotents.
-In particular, for each max-regular ideal $J$ of $R$, the subset $\V(J)$ is a connected subset of $\Spec(R)$ w.r.t. the both flat and Zariski topologies.\\ \end{lemma}
+Then $J$ is a max-regular ideal of $R$ if and only if $R/J$ has no non-trivial idempotents.
+In particular, if $J$ is a max-regular ideal of $R$ then $\V(J)$ is a connected subset of $\Spec(R)$ w.r.t. the both flat and Zariski topologies.\\ \end{lemma}

 {\bf Proof.} If the idempotents of $R/J$ are trivial then it is easy to see that $J$ is a max-regular ideal of $R$.
 Conversely, suppose $J$ is a max-regular ideal of $R$.
 Let $\overline{x}=x+J$ be an idempotent element of $R/J$ with $x\in R$.
 Therefore $x-x^{2}\in J$.
 We have either $J+(x)=R$ or $J+(x)\neq R$.
 If $J+(x)=R$ then we may write $1=rx+r_{1}e_{1}+...+r_{m}e_{m}$ with $r,r_{i}\in R$ and $e_{i}\in J$.
 Thus $1-x=r(x-x^{2})+r'_{1}e_{1}+...+r'_{m}e_{m}$ which belongs to $J$ where $r'_{i}=r_{i}(1-x)$ and so $\overline{x}=1+J$ in this case.
 But if $J+(x)\neq R$.
 Since $J$ is a regular ideal thus there are idempotent elements $e'_{1},...,e'_{n}\in J$ and also elements $s_{1},...,s_{n}\in R$ such that $x-x^{2}=s_{1}e'_{1}+...+s_{n}e'_{n}$ we have then $(x-x^{2})\prod\limits_{i=1}^{n}(1-e'_{i})=0$.
 By induction on $n$, we observe that there is an idempotent element $e\in J$ such that $\prod\limits_{i=1}^{n}(1-e'_{i})=1-e$.
 This implies that $(1-e)x$ is an idempotent element.
 Write $x= ex+(1-e)x$ which belongs to the regular ideal $J'=J+\big((1-e)x\big)$.
 We have $ J'=J+(x)\neq R$ therefore $J= J'$ since $J$ is a max-regular ideal.
 Thus $\overline{x}=0$ in this case.
 The last part of the assertion implies from Corollary \ref{coro 2}. $\Box$ \\